Sarah A. Williams

 Research Interests

-Medical Anthropology, Perinatal Health, Indigenous Health, Medical & Obstetric Racism, Queer Health
+Medical Anthropology, Maternal & Reproductive Health and Rights, Indigenous Health, Medical & Obstetric Racism, Queer Health, Social Determinants of Health.

 Publications